Rapid-Application-Development-JS/Pointer/README.md

 #####Remarks
 `pointermove` has two modes:

-1. Event broadcasted if pointer was pressed and  pointer changes coordinates (Sat as defaylt).
+1. Event broadcasted if pointer was pressed and  pointer changes coordinates (Sat as default).
 2. Event broadcasted when pointer changes coordinates regardless of pointer down state. **It mode works correctly only for devices which support hover**

-First mode enabled as default.
-Call function `setMoveHoverState` with parameter `true` for switch to second mode
+You should call function `setMoveHoverState` with parameter `true` for switch to second mode
 ```javascript
 pointer.setMoveHoverState(true);
 ```